The

 Involved

-Engage: Share your reflections with #AugustWilsonExperience —let’s continue this cultural conversation together.
+Engage: Share your event reflections online with #AugustWilsonExperience —let’s continue this cultural conversation together.

 Celebrate: Be part of a citywide tribute to storytelling, memory, and collective uplift.